sagarbuddhic/questions/README.md

 ESLint - Create React App comes with ESLint and it can be extended. shows syntax errors.

 Prettier - we can show as warnings and it has better formatting. https://prettier.io/docs/en/comparison.html

+## Python

+order of precedance
+x = 10+3*2**2
+print(x)
+parenthesis
+exponentiation
+multiplication or division
+addition or subtraction

+elif - used for else if

+for value in ['test']

+none similar to null object